Rui-code/cstuff/README.md

-# data-structures
+# Data-structures

-Some data structures studies writen in C
+### Some data structures and algorithms studies writen in C